30-Day Money Back Guarantee

 Why is bioavailability important in magnesium supplements, and how do different magnesium forms affect absorption?

 Bioavailability refers to how well your body absorbs and uses a nutrient.
-Different forms of magnesium vary in absorption rates and effects; for example, glycinate is highly absorbable and gentle on the stomach, while citrate is well-absorbed and supports digestion.
+Different forms of magnesium vary in absorption rates and effects; for example, glycinate is highly absorbable and gentle on the stomach, while citrate is well-absorbed and may support digestive comfort.
 Choosing forms with good bioavailability ensures you get the most benefit from your supplement.

 Disclaimer: This content is for informational purposes only and is not medical advice.
 Consult your healthcare provider before starting any supplement, especially if pregnant, nursing, taking medications, or managing a health condition.